Last Updated on May 25, 2023 by admin

 Pasadena is located just 10 miles from downtown Los Angeles, and it’s one of my favorite cities in southern California.
-With the San Gabriel Mountains as a backdrop, Pasadena is filled with museums, trendy restaurants, and a historic Old Pasadena that gives the city a small-town vibe.
-Pasadena is famous all over the country for the Tournament of the Roses parade and the Rose Bowl football game, but the city has so much more to offer than just roses!
-I’ve been to Pasadena at least half a dozen times, and I’m excited to share my list of the top 33 things to do in Pasadena.
+With the San Gabriel Mountains as a backdrop, Pasadena is filled with museums and trendy restaurants.
+The historic Old Pasadena gives the city a small-town vibe.

 To see all our posts about California, click here!

 - There are tons of parrots that live in Pasadena.
-The legend is that tons of parrots were released after a fire in the late 1950s at a bird farm.
+The legend is that a lot of parrots were released after a fire in the late 1950s at a bird farm.

 - The official flower is, of course, the rose!